sbabic/swupdate/doc/source/handlers.rst

 is identical to the "ubiupdatevol" from the mtd-utils.
 In fact, the same library from mtd-utils (libubi) is reused by SWUpdate.

+SWUpdate normally creates dynamic volumes.
+If a static volume is desired, set the handler's data field to "static".

 If the storage is empty, it is required to setup the layout and create the volumes.
 This can be easy done with a preinstall script.
 Building with meta-SWUpdate, the original